ejholmes/circle-deploy/README.md

 # Circle Deploy

-GitHub Deployments -> CircleCI Glue.
+GitHub Deployments -> CircleCI glue.

 This is a small webhook that can be used to trigger CircleCI builds from GitHub Deployments.